University Nuclear Physics Labs

 Is CR-39 safe for students to handle?

 The detector itself is a passive plastic chip.
-Safety controls depend on the radiation source and etching workflow used by the teaching lab.
+Safety controls depend on the radiation source and the etching workflow (heated NaOH) used by the teaching lab, which the instructor and institution's radiation-safety officer should specify.

 Can BSI support custom class formats?